Midtrans/advanced-faq-site/faq-general.md

 If the status is updated on Midtrans but not on merchant's system, please check the HTTP Notification sent from Midtrans to the merchant's System.

 Most likely the issue is caused by mis-implementation of **Notification URL** handler on merchant backend.
-For more details, refer to [View notification history](https://beta-docs.midtrans.com/en/after-payment/http-notification?id=view-notification-history).
+For more details, refer to [View notification history](https://docs.midtrans.com/en/after-payment/http-notification?id=viewing-notification-history).

 ### Refund has been requested for QRIS transaction.
 But the customer has not received the refund yet.
 What is the issue?{docsify-ignore}
-When the customer made payment using QRIS (Quick Response Indonesian Standards) protocol, it is nationally interconnected between Indonesian wallet providers.
+When the customer made payment using QRIS (Quick Response Indonesian Standards) protocol, it is nationally interconnected between Indonesian e-money providers.
 This is facilitated by national-switching-company assigned by Bank Indonesia, as official regulatory.
 The funds are routed from their source-wallet (For example, Wallet ABC), to national payment-switching-company, and then to the acquiring-wallet (GoPay) for the merchant.

 When refund happens, the fund travels in the opposite route.
 In this case the merchant may have requested GoPay, so the refund must be completed by GoPay.
 Both merchant and GoPay have completed their responsibility for refund process.
 However the fund may now be between national-switching-company and source-wallet (For example, Wallet ABC), and is subject to their refund policy, which may take up to several days.